vlaaad/vlaaad.github.io/_posts/2019-03-30-question-marks-in-clojure.markdown

    :online? true}) ;; meh
 {% endhighlight %}

-Also, if you destructure map with such keys, you will again end up in a situation where you have a boolean binding ending with `?`:
+Also, if you destructure a map with such keys, you will again end up in a situation where you have a boolean binding ending with `?`:

 {% highlight clojure %}
 (let [{:keys [login online?]} user]